Quantum simulation of electronic structure via quantum fast multipole method: Conclusion

-In the future it may also be interesting to use our scheme as a basis for efficient implementations of the split-operator method for Hamiltonians with more general potentials.
-The fast multipole method is related to the method of hierarchical matrices \cite{FenSte02}, which allows matrix-vector multiplication of general kernel matrices $\Phi(\Vert \vb{r}_{i}-\vb{r}_{j}\Vert)$ of dimension $n$ in time $\cO(n\,\mathrm{polylog}(n))$.
+The fast multipole method is also related to the method of hierarchical matrices \cite{FenSte02}, which allows matrix-vector multiplication of general kernel matrices $\Phi(\Vert \vb{r}_{i}-\vb{r}_{j}\Vert)$ of dimension $n$ in time $\cO(n\,\mathrm{polylog}(n))$.
 While related, the fast multipole does not straightforwardly map onto these more general methods.
 In particular, hierarchical matrix methods replace the interaction list with \emph{admissible blocks}, which are defined by well-separated pairs of clusters of particles.
 However, these clusters are not confined to one level of the hierarchical splitting of the kernel and so require additional arithmetic to avoid overlapping blocks.
 The interaction list of a box in our fast multipole scheme can therefore be understood as a subset of the set of admissible blocks.
 Future work is required to include such methods in the context of split-operator-based simulation.